stephenberry/glaze/docs/networking/websocket-client.md

 The Glaze WebSocket client provides a simple and efficient way to connect to WebSocket servers with support for both secure (WSS) and insecure (WS) connections.

+> **Prerequisites:** This feature requires ASIO.
+See the [ASIO Setup Guide](asio-setup.md) for installation instructions.
+For secure WebSocket (WSS) connections, OpenSSL is also required.

 ## Basic Usage

 ```cpp